You are a designer. Or an artist. Or a photographer. Or someone who makes things with their hands and their eyes.

 Step 6: Set up your project’s memory

 Create one now.
-In your Claude Code session, say:
+In your session, type:

 What you just did